awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

     that can be associated with the project.
     It's a simple list of the numbers of the goals.
-- `naturalLanguages`: While the most common language for international projects is english, this list hosts projects from everywhere in the world.
+- `naturalLanguages`: While the most common language for international projects is English, this list hosts projects from everywhere in the world.
     List all languages that the project's company communicates in.
     (It's not necessary that the code is written in that language)